Revenge: Eleven Dark Tales: "Sewing for the Heart"

-The narrator walks into a hospital, where the a doctor is being called repeatedly over the intercom to report to illustration.
+The narrator walks into a hospital, where a doctor is being called repeatedly over the intercom to report to illustration.
 When the narrator asks a secretary why they are calling him, they state they have not seen him all day.
 The narrator then makes his way to the cardiac ward, and we begin to travel backwards to how he got to this point.
 The narrator is a bagmaker, and is known for being able to make or repair any kind of bag.
 He is very proud of the purpose of bags, and is fascinated by them—his nightly routine includes watching people walk past on the street, observing the bags they carry.
 One day, a pretty woman comes into his shop and tells him that she needs him to make a bag that can hold a human heart.
 The woman reveals that she was born with her heart outside of her body and she is seeking a bag to protect and hold it.
 The bagmaker is disgusted but curious about what it will look like to see a human heart outside of the body, and agrees.
 They agree that sealskin is the best material, she leaves, and he gets to work.
 Once he has a prototype sketched for the bag, he leads her up to his apartment to take measurements in private.
 She takes off her blouse, and while he remarks on the shapeliness of her body, he is transfixed by her heart, which is fully visible and connected to her by large visible veins and ventricles.
 As he takes measurements, his fingers brush the heart and he remarks on how warm it is.
 He becomes obsessed with it, and the bag that will hold it.
 Over an indeterminable period of time, he neglects his other duties, including regular clients and his pet hamster, whose corpse he disposes of in a trashcan outside a fast food restaurant, to work on the bag.
 He is obsessed with the idea of making something that no one else could make.
 Once he has a prototype for the bag, he goes to the club where she works, and watches her sing, obsessing over every movement and every measure she takes to conceal her heart.
 Soon afterwards, she comes back to his apartment for a fitting, and while there are a couple adjustments that need to be made, he is overwhelmingly pleased with his work, and so is she.
 However, after he has made these adjustments, she tells him that she has found a heart surgeon who has devised a new method to place her heart inside of her body, and while she will pay him for the bag, she will no longer be needing it.
 The narrator is distressed by this, the idea of her not wearing it, of the heart not being inside the bag he made unbearable.
 Now back in the elevator, the narrator reveals he is there to convince the woman to try on the bag, so that once it is inside he can cut her heart away from her body and take it with him.